GoranTopic/slavery-js/README.md

 let timeouts = [ 1, 2, 3, 4, 5, 6, 7, 8 ].reverse()

-// optinos to pass to the engine
+// options to pass to the engine
 let options = {
     numberOfSlaves: 9, // number of processes to run concurrently, this includes the master process
-    // if this is not set, it will create process relative the the number of cores in the machine
+    // if this is not set, it will create a process relative to the number of cores in the machine
-    port: 3003, // port to be used to communicate between salve and master
+    port: 3003, // port to be used to communicate between slave and master
     host: 'localhost', // network host
 }

-// create the engine
+//Create the engine
     slavery(options)
         .master( async master => { // initialize the master
-            /* this is the functions that will run in the master */
+            /* This is the functions that will run in the master */
             // wait until at least one salve is connected await master.untilConnected();
             // random array of big numbers
             // for every number in the array for (let timeout of timeouts ){
-                // get a slave that is not currely working let slave = await master.getIdel();
+                // Get a slave that is not currently working let slave = await master.getIdle();
                 slave.run(timeout)
                     .then( result => // result returned by slave console.log( result )